 We generate recurring monthly revenue under our subscription-based business model and from traditional system sales.
-Venus Ltd. commenced a subscription-based model in North America in 2011, and approximately 56% and 57% of our aesthetic revenues were derived from our subscription model in the nine months ended September 30, 2021 and 2020, respectively.
+Venus Concept Ltd. commenced a subscription-based model in North America in 2011, and approximately 47% of our aesthetic revenues were derived from our subscription model in the three months ended March 31, 2022 and 2021, respectively.
 We have launched our subscription model in targeted international markets in which we operate directly.
 We currently do not offer the ARTAS iX system under the subscription model.
+For additional details related to our subscription model, see Item 1.
+Business - Subscription-Based Business Model as filed in our Form 10-K for the year ended December 31, 2021.